mac-ieee/Intro-to-Raspberry-Pi/README.md

-# Beginner-Raspberry-Pi
+# Beginner Raspberry Pi Workshop
-Everything needed to run the beginner Raspberry Pi workshop.
+All material needed to run the beginner Raspberry Pi workshop can be found in this repository.